 Afterward, the embryo transfer follows with a sterile special catheter into the cavum uteri.
 To assist in the luteal phase, the patient is given beta-HCG or progesterone.

 Due to the transfer of several embryos, there is the danger of multiple pregnancies.
 The success rate of IVF for live birth is 40% among women under 35 years of age.
 Disadvantages of IVF include failure to conceive, OHSS and expensiveness.

 Intracytoplasmatic Sperm Injection (ICSI)

-The intracytoplasmatic sperm injection is also a form of artificial insemination.
+An intracytoplasmatic sperm injection is also a form of artificial insemination.
 It is particularly indicated for male sterility.
-Typical indication is the oligoasthenoteratozoospermia here.
-For in-vitro fertilization, a 100,000 of sperm are necessary and, for the intracytoplasmatic sperm injection, only a few sperm are required.
+The typical indication is the oligoasthenoteratozoospermia here.
+For in-vitro fertilization, a 100,000 of sperm are necessary and, for the intracytoplasmatic sperm injection, only a few sperms are required.

 The patients are prepared in a similar way to in-vitro fertilization, firstly with ovarian stimulation and follicle puncture.

 The obtained oocytes are released from their follicles and adhesive granulocytes are removed with an enzyme, and then the injection of seminal filaments is made with a glass pipette.